 - How are you feeling about the work itself that you are doing?

 - What have you not been involved with yet, that you would like to be?

 - Do any of our processes seem inefficient?
 Do you have any ideas on how to fix them?

 - If you could wave a wand and change anything about our department what would you change?

-- A year from now, how are you different than today and what as an organization do we need to do to get you there?
+- A year from now, how are you different than today, and what as an organization does we need to do to get you there?

 - On a scale of 1-100, how confident are you that you’re in the right place, doing the right things, with the right people?
 What can be done to move us higher up on the scale?

 - Who do you work with (me included) that frustrates you, and why?

 - How can I be better for you as a leader?

 - What can I do to help make you more successful?

 - If you were ever to be open to an opportunity outside of our organization, what would it look like, and how can we create that here together?

 Confidential surveys are good for disclosing issues that people don’t feel comfortable sharing.
 When your office is smaller, this may be more difficult but in the end, these surveys don’t lead to retention by themselves.
 What leads to retention is candid conversations on a regular basis with those that you work alongside.